 Lawn Mowing and Lawn Care 101

-While you might think lawn mowing is a simple task at best or an annoying chore at worst, there are actually plenty of lawn mowing techniques that will help you take better care of your lawn, and make you the envy of the neighborhood.
+While you might think lawn mowing is a simple task at best or an annoying chore at worst, there are plenty of lawn mowing techniques that will help you take better care of your lawn, and make you the envy of the neighborhood.
 Here are some of our more effective lawn mowing and lawn care tips.

 Most people are creatures of habit, so it’s likely you start mowing your lawn in the same spot every time — this means you’re always mowing your lawn in the same pattern.
 It might not seem like a big deal to always mow in the same direction, but your grass leans towards the direction you mow in.
-If you want to encourage more upwards growth, its best to switch the pattern you mow your lawn.
+If you want to encourage more upright growth, it's best to switch the pattern you mow your lawn.
 Need some inspiration?
 Here are some fun and unique lawn mowing patterns.

 This might seem obvious, but effective lawn mowing is dependent on maintaining your equipment.
 Before you set out to mow your lawn, top off the gas tank.
 It’s unwise to refuel a hot lawnmower, so cross this off your list before you set off.
 You also want to check your blades for dullness.
 Dull blades can seriously harm your grass by creating rips and tears.
 This will make your lawn more susceptible to weeds and pests.

-During the summer months, you might want to use mowing your lawn as an excuse to get outside and enjoy the sun, but there are actually times and weather conditions that are better for mowing your lawn than others.
+During the summer months, you might want to use mowing your lawn as an excuse to get outside and enjoy the sun, but there are times and weather conditions that are better for mowing your lawn than others.
 It’s best to mow when it’s cool outside, in the mornings, evenings, or on cooler, overcast days.
 This is because mowing when it’s cool out helps to keep moisture in the roots and prevent heat exhaustion.
 If possible, it’s best to mow in the evening on a cool day because it will give the grass more time to heal before the sun rises.

 Aerating Your Lawn

-Spike aeration is done just as it sounds, by driving a spike into your lawn to create a hole.
-Spike aeration is usually done by using a wheel covered with steel spikes.
+Solid-tine aeration is done just as it sounds, by driving a spike into your lawn to create a hole.
+Solid-tine aeration is usually done by using a wheel covered with steel spikes.
 People will also use a rake or fork to poke holes in their lawn; this is more labor-intensive but works just as well as using the wheel.
-Unlike core aeration, spike aeration does not remove any material from the ground; it simply makes a hole to allow better air and water access.
+Unlike hollow-tine aeration, spike aeration does not remove any material from the ground; it simply makes a hole to allow better air and water access.
 Spike aeration is best when the soil is not compacted; if the soil is compacted, spike aeration can make it worse.

-Core aeration is very similar to spike aeration, except for the fact that it removes material from the ground.
-Core aeration is usually done by a machine with hollow tines that rotate and remove cores of soil from the ground.
+Hollow-tine aeration is very similar to spike aeration, except for the fact that it removes material from the ground.
+Hollow-tine aeration is usually done by a machine with hollow tines that rotate and remove cores of soil from the ground.
 The holes are usually half an inch to three-quarters of an inch in diameter, allowing more air, water, and nutrients to reach the roots than would by using spike aeration.
 Core aeration is best used when the soil is compacted, and you want to promote healthy root growth.
 The downside of core aeration is that it leaves plugs of soil scattered throughout your yard.

 Choosing a Fertilizer for Your Lawn:

 There’s a lot of information to digest when it comes to choosing the right fertilizer for your lawn and figuring out how to fertilize it properly.
 Ideally, most of the nutrients your lawn needs to thrive can be found in the soil, but if your soil is missing any of the three key nutrients your lawn needs, the grass will suffer.
 The three main nutrients your lawn needs are nitrogen, phosphorus, and potassium.
-Before we share our favorite tips for fertilizing your lawn, it’s important to understand the different types of fertilizer.
-The first decision to make is synthetic versus organic fertilizer.

 The first application of fertilizer should happen between mid-April and early May.
 Your second application of fertilizer should happen approximately four weeks after the first application.
 You should continue to fertilize your lawn every six to eight weeks after the second application and should continue applying your fertilizer through October.

 You don’t want to fertilize on a windy day or right before a rainstorm.
-Applying fertilizer when its windy out means you aren’t getting a consistent and even application.
+Applying fertilizer when it's windy out means you aren’t getting a consistent and even application.
 An even application is important to make sure all your lawn is getting the nutrients it needs.
 Applying before a rainstorm means it’s likely that the majority of fertilizer you applied will get washed away and you’ll need to reapply again.
 Dry and clear weather is your best bet for a good application.

 Over applying fertilizer can cause problems for your lawn and the environment.
 Common lawn problems caused by overapplication of fertilizer include root burn, developing diseases or fungus on the grass, and diminishing the overall plant health.
 Environmentally, over-applying fertilizer can cause the fertilizer to wash into storm drains, lakes, rivers, and groundwater.
 This can cause water pollution and an overgrowth of algae which affects marine life.